techjay-c/tp/docs/DeveloperGuide.md

 1. Users provide essential patient information, such as their name, phone number, birth date, gender and other optional details like remark, treatment, email and address.
 2. In case of missing or invalid command arguments, the system prompts users with an error message to enter the command correctly.
-3. The system cross-references the new dentist's name with existing records in the `Model` to prevent duplicate entries.
+3. The system cross-references the new patient's name with existing records in the `Model` to prevent duplicate entries.
 If a duplicate is found, an error message informs the user.
 4. If step 3 is completed without any exceptions, the new patient record is created and stored in the system.

 ##### Feature Considerations